AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/v2-migration.md

 const msalInstance = await msal.PublicClientApplication.createPublicClientApplication(msalConfig);
 ```

 All other APIs are backward compatible with [MSAL v2.x](../../msal-browser/).
-It is recommended to take a look at the [wam broker sample](../../../samples/msal-browser-samples/VanillaJSTestApp2.0/app/wamBroker) to see a working example of MSAL v3.0.
+It is recommended to take a look at the [default sample](../../../samples/msal-browser-samples/VanillaJSTestApp2.0) to see a working example of MSAL v3.0.